lessthen3/Peach-E/README.md

 ## Why Another Game Engine

-Because I wanted to make one... also none of the existing ones hit the sweet spot for me.
+Because I wanted to make one... also I don't like any of the current options:

-Unity was alright... but the whole TOS drama really turned me off the engine, and __I really just don't trust Unity as a company anymore.__

-Unreal Engine feels like a mess to use, and I don't want to touch Blueprints.
-I like visual scripting, but the Unreal Engine implementation leaves a lot to be desired in my opinion.
-Also the lack of official scripting language support is a massive L. I like C++ and that's why I'm using it to build Peach-E—but using it to write an entire game?
-Way overkill and unnecessary for most use cases.
-Scripting languages offer better development velocity and experience(ily lua).

-Godot feels good to use, has great plugin support, and amazing documentation to boot.
-In spite of that, Godot feels unfinished.
-Feature development is slow, and the ones that do get added often feel inconsequential or sometimes just make the engine more awkward to use.
-Development doesn't seem focused on pressing issues, driven by whatever contributors feel like doing.
-As a result, Godot still has weird jank in core systems, and they just keep releasing new versions without a single definitive design for the engine.
+Fuck Unity.

+Unreal Engine is powerful but feels like shit to use and only supporting C++ is stupid.

+Godot feels good to use, although it's pretty buggy ngl.

+LWJGL is nice, but who tf wants to program a game in Java.
+I'd rather have a .45 for breakfast than work on embedding a scripting language or using JNI.

+wtf is O3DE.

+Bevy isn't a game engine, idc what you say.
+0 editor 0 bitches.

+Fuck 2D only engines, and fuck you if you only use them.

-Bitching aside—yeah, all three inspired Peach-E, but Godot’s “almost there” feeling finally made me snap.
+Bitching aside—yeah, all of my experiences with game engines and frameworks inspired Peach-E, but Godot made me snap.

-__*I just want...*__
+__*I just want an engine...*__

-🍑🍑🍑 An engine that doesn’t feel awful to use 🍑🍑🍑
+🍑🍑🍑 that doesn’t feel awful to use 🍑🍑🍑

-💥💥💥 Doesn’t explode when you breathe on it wrong 💥💥💥
+💥💥💥 that doesn’t explode 💥💥💥

 That's it.
 Plain and simple.